Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ### Non-hardened derivation security

 Non-hardened derivation consist of adding scalars less that 2<sup>230</sup> (multiplied by 8) to a root private key.
 The resulting keys have the entropy of the root key (250 bits), but the number of possible public keys is reduced to 2<sup>230</sup> to allow large number of derivation levels.
 This means collisions of public keys are expected after deriving 2<sup>115</sup> keys.
+We note that increased probability of collisions does not reduce security of EdDSA signatures or ECDH key exchange; it only marginally reduces unlinkability safety in privacy schemes based on one-time keys.

 ### Secret scalar compatibility

 EdDSA requires specific values for 5 bits of the secret scalar: lower 3 bits must be zero, higher 2 bits must be 1 and 0.

-By setting high three bits of a root key (or hardened private key) to `010` and low three bits to `000`, that key has form `r = 2^254 + 8·k`, where `k < 2^250`.
-Each derived key `f` is generated from 230 bits and therefore less than `2^230`.
-Non-hardened scalar at level `i` is less than `2^254 + 2^253 + i·8·2^230`.
-Since the maximum depth is 2<sup>20</sup>, `i ≤ 2^20`, secret scalars at all levels are less than `2^254 + 2^253 + 2^252` and at the same divisible by 8.
+By setting high three bits of a root key (or hardened private key) to `010` and low three bits to `000`, that key has form `r = 2^254 + 8·k`, where maximum value  of `k` is `2^250 - 1`.
+Each non-hardened derived scalar `f` is generated from 230 bits and has maximum value `2^230 - 1`.
+Therefore a key at level `i` has maximum value `2^254 + 2^253 - 8 + i·8·(2^230 - 1)`.
+Since the maximum `i` equals `2^20`, maximum value of any key is `2^255 - 2^23 - 8`.
+Overally, any key is less than `2^255`, larger than `2^254` and divisible by 8 as required by EdDSA.

-TBD: i think we need to shave off 1 more bit from 29-byte fbuffer to avoid overflow at level 2^20.

-We will note that the depth limit is effectively reset at each level where hardened derivation is used.
+The depth limit is reset at each level where hardened derivation is used.

 ### Nonce entropy